We have all been there.

-This is beneficial for you and the environment: when heating leftover food in a plastic container, you are also subjecting your body to harmful chemicals that are released.
+This is beneficial for you and the environment: when heating leftover food in a plastic container, you are also subjecting your body to released harmful chemicals.

-Glass containers may initially cost a little bit more, but in the long run they will far outlast their plastic counterpart.
+Glass containers may initially cost a little bit more, but they will far outlast their plastic counterpart in the long run.

 3. Buy food in bulk

-Boxes of individually wrapped nuts, cookies and other treats are usually far more expensive when bought individually than in bulk and typically uses a lot more plastic to contain the products.
+Boxes of individually wrapped nuts, cookies, and other treats are usually far more expensive when bought individually than in bulk and typically use a lot more plastic to contain the products.

 4. Bring your own grocery bags to the store

-A staggering fact is that studies have been done and an estimate that over two million plastic bags are used per minute and take about 500- 600 years for it to decompose.
+A staggering fact is that studies have been done and an estimate that over two million plastic bags are used per minute and take about 500- 600 years to decompose.

-I know this may seem like an obvious solution to most but recycling is not common in every country.
-So it is up to those of us who do know the importance to practice and teach others how and why to recycle.
+I know this may seem like an obvious solution to most, but recycling is not common in every country.
+So it is up to those of us who know the importance of practice and teach others how and why to recycle.